Vandebron/tech-blog/examples/migrating-dcos-kubernetes-l4lb/ipvs-client/README.md

 ## Requirements

-The requirement to get this application running are:
+The requirements to get this application running are:

 - ipvsadm
 - ipvs kernel modules (in general most Distro's already supply these)